A Cultural Heritage training centre since 2012, ECH delivered the Heritage Lottery Funded 'Heritage Leadership Programme':

 Extensive practical work-based training and experience developing, delivering and producing outcomes on Eastside’s community heritage projects, provided graduates with the confidence and skills to work in the sector.

-Our partners were overwhelmingly positive with 100% of placement providers stating they would employ the trainee:
+100% of our placement providers state they would employ the trainee:

 "Their skills and experience contributed a great deal.
 They got involved in all aspects of collecting,